Winn1982/azure-crash-course/README.md

 ![image](https://github.com/user-attachments/assets/941a51fb-74ae-4337-a7fb-e77c4d8a0d5c)

 We have started creating our resource group named "Azure-Resource-Group".
 We will review and create the resource group next.
+Make sure you note what Region you are selecting, because it has to be the same region for the virtual machine that you create.
+When done you can click "Review and Create".
 </p>
 <br />